jdwhite48/magni-read/README.md

 ## TODO
 ### Upcoming
 * Performance improvements and bug fixes
+* Pinch on touchscreen to zoom image in and out
+* Add horizontal guide bar over image to help users read

 ### Future Ideas
 * Allow user to sharpen and denoise image
 * Save snapshots to the user's computer
+* Choose resolution of image
 * Add color filters for those with colorblindness
 * Cross-platform compatibility (Linux && OS X)

 ### Known Bugs
 * When changing webcams, the application acts unpredictably (changes video footage as intended, stops, or crashes).
 If the video footage stops, re-enter preview mode to get video from new webcam
-* Can sometimes drag image too far && see whitespace
+* Can sometimes drag image too far && see whitespace past image
 * Tooltips use system-dependent font size instead of application-defined font size
+* If the available webcams change, the selected webcam isn't always correct

 ## Dependencies
 * [Qt 5.11.0](https://www.qt.io/) - An open-source framework for developing graphical user interface (GUI) applications.